coralproject/ask-docs/docs_dir/products/askuserguide.md

 ![Form-builder](https://raw.githubusercontent.com/losowsky/docs/ask-user-guide/docs_dir/images/sendtogallery.gif)

 One key feature of Ask is the ability to quickly create publishable gallaries of selected responses from a form.
-By clicking "Send to Gallery" on a selected response the response along with it's Reader Info is sent to the form's gallary manager for editing and publishing.
+By clicking "Send to Gallery" on a selected response the response along with its Reader Info is sent to the form's gallary manager for editing and publishing.

 ### Downloading the Submissions <img src="https://raw.githubusercontent.com/losowsky/docs/ask-user-guide/docs_dir/images/downloadcsv.png" width="30" align="middle">